Title:

 On Wikipedia:

 It's a point and click adventure game, similar to the LucasArts games.
 Normally these are sub-par, but BASS comes close to it.
-The puzzles aren't terribly obtuse, the music is good (I actually think it sounds better without a good soundcard--though you can download a music enhancement package) and has both decent writing and voice acting (both of which are relatively uncommon in themselves, especially in that era).
+The puzzles aren't terribly obtuse, the music is good (sounds fine even without a SoundBlaster, though you can download an enhanced soundtrack to make it even better), and some surprisingly decent writing and voice acting, neither of which were very common in games from that time period.

 Back...